Institute for Public Relations

 The Institute for Public Relations (IPR) is a United States-based, non-profit organization that organizes and sponsors research on public relations.

 The IPR traces its origins to the 1956 establishment of the Foundations for Public Relations Research and Education, a program of the Public Relations Society of America (PRSA).
-Pendleton Dudley was inaugural chair of the early group which became an independent organization, adopting the name "institute", in 1989.
+Pendleton Dudley was the inaugural chair of the early group which became an independent organization, adopting the name "institute", in 1989.
 In 2016, the PRSA announced a three-year program of partnership with the IPR to "examine gaps in expectations and skills for new professionals, while also informing the industry at large on how to support its up-and-coming talent base".

 The Institute for Public Relations is housed at Weimer Hall on the campus of the University of Florida in Gainesville, Florida.